 Mineral properties consist of exploration and mining concessions, options and contracts.
 Acquisition costs are capitalized and deferred until such time as the property is put into production or the property is disposed of, either through sale or abandonment, or becomes impaired.
-If a property is put into production, the cost of acquisition will be written off over the life of the property based on estimated economic reserves.
-Proceeds received from the sale of any interest in a property will be credited against the carrying value of the property.
+If a property is put into production, the cost of acquisition will be amortized over the life of the property based on estimated economic reserves.
 If a property is abandoned, the acquisition costs will be written off to operations.
 Recorded costs of mineral properties are not intended to reflect present or future values of the properties.
 The recorded costs are subject to measurement uncertainty and it is reasonably possible, based on existing knowledge, that changes in future conditions could require a material change in the recognized amounts.
 Although the Company has taken steps that it considers adequate to verify title to mineral properties in which it has an interest, these procedures do not guarantee the Company's title.